 Under Officer Michael Horrocks

-UO Horrocks has attended a variety of NZCF activities over the years including numerous unit bushcraft, aviation, and shooting activities, and cadet staffed the 2017 RNZAF Air Tattoo.
+UO Horrocks has attended a variety of NZCF activities over the years including numerous unit bushcraft, aviation, and shooting activities, as well as cadet staffing the 2017 RNZAF Air Tattoo.
 In 2017 he attended the NZCF National Aviation Course where he flew his first solo flight.
 In January 2018 he was among the first six cadets in the country to attend the RNZAF flying experience, where he gained experience flying the T-6 Texan II and A-109 aircraft.

 UO Horrocks is currently a training officer in the unit and aims to create an enjoyable yet disciplined unit environment in which cadets will learn new skills, grow their confidence, and take advantage of the many opportunities the NZCF has to offer.